Myndex/Myndex/README.md

  ## My Gists

  ### NEW!

+[COLORSPACES - The Primal Frontier](https://gist.github.com/Myndex/b21c2621072b93d3a7c1ef8939bc2adb) A brief Look at the math Models that helps model how we see.

- [**0u+_W!+h_+h3_01d-InWithTheNew!**](https://gist.github.com/Myndex/d71875ea431c88db3a22962e28abd164) In other words, "Out With The Old - In With The New" a realistic discussion on password security, with a more realistic approach to reducing "crackability".
+On PASSWORDS: [**0u+_W!+h_+h3_01d-InWithTheNew!**](https://gist.github.com/Myndex/d71875ea431c88db3a22962e28abd164) In other words, "Out With The Old - In With The New" a realistic discussion on password security, with a more realistic approach to reducing "crackability".
 HINT: we've all been doing it wrong, LOL.

 -----